pivotal-cf/docs-pks/azure-managed-identities.hbs.md

 ## <a id='id-resource-group'></a>Retrieve Your Subscription ID and Resource Group

-To perform the procedures in this topic, you must have your Azure Subscription ID and the name of your Tanzu Kubernetes Grid Integrated Edition Resource Group.
+To perform the procedures in this topic, you must have your Azure Subscription ID and the name of your {{  vars.product }} Resource Group.

 If you do not know your Subscription ID or Resource Group:

 1. Navigate to the Azure portal.
 1. Click **Resource groups**.
-1. Determine the name of your Tanzu Kubernetes Grid Integrated Edition Resource Group.
+1. Determine the name of your {{  vars.product }} Resource Group.
-1. Determine the Subscription ID for your Tanzu Kubernetes Grid Integrated Edition Resource Group.
+1. Determine the Subscription ID for your {{  vars.product }} Resource Group.

-<p class="note"><strong>Note:</strong> You specified the Subscription ID to use and your Tanzu Kubernetes Grid Integrated Edition Resource Group name
+<p class="note"><strong>Note:</strong> You specified the Subscription ID to use and your {{  vars.product }} Resource Group name
   when completing the steps in <a href="https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/azure-deploy-manual.html#network">Step 1: Create Network Resources</a>
 in <i>Deploying {{ vars.platform_name }} on Azure Manually</i>.
 </p>